HazyResearch/based/README.md

 Optionally, if you have access to multiple GPUs, you can pass the `-p` flag to run each evaluation in parallel.
 To run a 100 samples for each task, use the `--limit=100` option.

-Below we include the results.
-Note: the results differ slightly
+Below we include the results produced from running the command above.
+Note: the results below are on the new models trained and evaluated with the cleaned-up code in this repository.
+As a result, the results reported in our paper differ slightly.
 | *Architecture* | *Size* | *SWDE*| *FDA* | *SQUAD* |
 | ---            | ---    | ---   | ---   | --- |
 | **Based**      | 360m   |26.61  |14.34  |24.23   |